Did You Live or Work Near Camp Lejeune Between 1953 and 1987? Get Help Filing a Camp Lejeune Lawsuit from a Veteran Law Firm.

 - Parkinson’s Disease

 *This is not an exhaustive list of health conditions related to Camp Lejeune.
 In reality, ingesting toxic water can result in a variety of illnesses.
-No matter what your medical diagnosis, contact The Carlson Law Firm to schedule a free consultation.
+Contact The Carlson Law Firm for a free consultation no matter what your medical diagnosis.

 In addition, children born to mothers who drank the contaminated water at Camp Lejeune were four times more likely to develop birth defects, such as spina bifida.
 Further, these babies had a slightly elevated risk of childhood cancers.